SatoruMuro/SAM2GUIfor3Drecon/Tutorial/toolforDICOM.md

 📎 Download the script here:
 🔗 [`.slicerrc.py` on GitHub](https://github.com/SatoruMuro/SAM2GUIfor3Drecon/blob/main/.slicerrc.py)

-### 🛠 How to use:
+### 🛠 How to Use

-1. Download the `.slicerrc.py` file from the link above and verify/rename it if needed (see notes below).
+1. Download the `.slicerrc.py` file from the link above and **make sure the file extension is `.py`**.
+   If necessary, rename the file to `.slicerrc.py` (the file name must be exactly this).

-2. Place the file in the following folder: `C:\Users\<YourUsername>`
+2. Place the file in the same folder as `Slicer.exe`.
+   - **On Windows**
+     - Type “Slicer” in the search bar, right-click the icon → **Open file location**
+     - If a shortcut appears, right-click the shortcut again → **Open file location**
+     - This will take you to the folder where `Slicer.exe` is located

 3. Restart 3D Slicer.

 4. Three new buttons will automatically appear in the toolbar.

 This will enable fast and easy DICOM processing inside 3D Slicer!